Boogey007/Xenon/XenonDocumentation/Specification.md

 ## Symbol Table

-Functions that are built into the language ( this will be chaning )
+Functions that are built into the language ( this will be changing )

 ```
 global_symbol_table =  SymbolTable()